 The task switching is made cooperatively by executing PAUSE.
 PAUSE is executed in I/O words KEY and EMIT so that background tasks can run while the console is waiting for input or queuing for output.
-PAUSE is also executed in FIND so that compilation does not disturb the real time too much.
 MS executes PAUSE while it waits for the specified delay to pass.

-If IDLE_MODE in the configuration file is enabled, the PIC will
+If IDLE_MODE in the configuration file is enabled, the processor will

-If you want to allow the PIC to go into idle mode in your own I/O or looping words use the word IDLE.
+If you want to allow the processor to go into idle mode use the word IDLE.
 If not, use the word BUSY.

-An interrupt will exit the idle mode and the PIC will run until the next time idle mode is entered.
+An interrupt will exit the idle mode and the processor will run until the next time idle mode is entered.

-The percentage of time that the PIC is busy can be read by the LOAD word.
+The percentage of time that the processor is busy can be read by the LOAD word.
 The integration interval is 256 milliseconds.